 Crashbox, a show they were working on for HBO.
 Joe's mouth was filmed as he performed the lines, then inserted into the character's face whose head was an upside-down calculator.
 He played Professor Rocket on that show, which still runs on

 In 2000, Joe voiced rookie mountain climber Rocky Canyon for the Rescue Heroes television show, movie, and talking action figures.
 His next role was one of his favourites: the brash, rebellious Metabee on the hit anime series Medabots for Fox.
 After three seasons of robattles, he tackled South African teen Ozubo Monduma, who would turn into telekinetic superhero Conjureman in 7th Portal.
 This was the first series produced by Marvel legend Stan Lee's new company, which was producing new flash-animated webisodes at the time.
 He appeared in several Disney MOWs, and series like Zoe Busiek: Wildcard, and Wingin' It; in feature films Phantom Punch starring Ving Rhames, and Blindness, directed by Oscar nominee Fernando Meirelles; and he got to play himself as a quiz show host on Degrassi: The Next Generation.
 Joe played Trevor Jones in the VisionTV comedy She's The Mayor, co-starring Janet-Laine Green, Tonya Lee Williams and Colin Mochrie.
 It was the network's 2nd-most watched program during its run.
-Recently, he's made guest appearances on CBS' American Gothic and the season 10 premiere of Murdoch Mysteries.
-In addition to Crashbox, Joe can be heard as Ryan, one of The Daters on the Amazing race spoof Total Drama Presents The Ridonculous Race from Fresh TV.
-He is also playing the role of recurring villain Mr. Lightning in the PBS/TVO hit show Odd Squad.
+Recently, he's made guest appearances on TBS' People Of Earth and the season 10 premiere of Murdoch Mysteries.
+Joe can be heard as Ryan on the Amazing race spoof Total Drama Presents The Ridonculous Race from Fresh TV.
+He is also playing the role of recurring villain Mr. Lightning in the PBS/TVO hit show Odd Squad, and Pedro on the new Disney/Teletoon show Hotel Transylvania: The Series.